Dr. Patricia A. Frazier

 Addie grew up in Larchmont, NY, before heading off to Williamsburg, VA, where she received a BS in Psychology from the College of William and Mary.
 While at William and Mary, she developed an interest in mental health care, as well as aiding survivors of sexual assault.
 Her research interests focus on trauma, particularly childhood trauma and sexual victimization, as well as developing interventions.

-Originally from rural Maine, McKenzie spent six years studying and working in Washington, DC.
-After receiving her BA in psychology and English from Georgetown University, McKenzie conducted research on the effects of PTSD and mild traumatic brain injury at Walter Reed National Military Medical Center.
-Her research interests include the ways in which individuals respond to traumatic events and the development of interventions to facilitate coping and stress management.
+Originally from rural Maine, McKenzie received her BA in psychology and English from Georgetown University.
+She stayed DC after her undergraduate studies to conduct research on the effects of PTSD and mTBI among military service members.
+Her research interests include the ways in which experiences of child maltreatment affect stress reactivity in adulthood, including examining sleep as a stress-reactive system.
+She is also interested in interventions to facilitate coping and stress management.

 Riley is originally from the Twin Cities.
 He received a BA in Psychology and English from St. Olaf College before working as a research assistant for two years at Virginia Tech.
 Research interests include online interventions and predictors of response.
 In his free time, Riley enjoys exercising, playing cello, and reading.